stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - Overrepresented Sequences ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html))

-The "Overrepresented Sequences" module from FastQC displays sequences (at least 20bp) that occur in more than 0.1% of the total number of sequences and will help identify any sort of contamination (vector, adapter sequences, etc.).
+The "Overrepresented Sequences" module from FastQC displays sequences (at least 20bp) that occur in more than 0.1% of the total number of sequences and will help identify contamination (vector, adapter sequences, etc.).

 - Reads Genomic Origin ([Qualimap](http://qualimap.bioinfo.cipf.es/))

-The "Reads Genomic Origin" from Qualimap is able to determine how many alignments fall into exonic, intronic, and intergenic regions.
-Even if there is a high genomic mapping rate, it is necessary to check where the reads are being mapped to.
+The "Reads Genomic Origin" from Qualimap determines how many alignments fall into exonic, intronic, and intergenic regions.
+Even if there is a high genomic mapping rate, it is necessary to check where the reads are being mapped.
 It should be verified that the mapping to intronic regions and exons are within acceptable ranges.
 Abnormal results could indicate issues such as DNA contamination.

 - rRNA Content (?)